Monastery: Sufism

 Islam discourages monasticism, which is referred to in the Quran as "an invention".
-However, the term "Sufi" is applied to Muslim mystics who, as a means of achieving union with Allah, adopted ascetic practices including wearing a garment made of coarse wool called "sf".
-The term "Sufism" comes from "sf" meaning the person, who wears "sf".
+However, the term "Sufi" is applied to Muslim mystics who, as a means of achieving union with Allah, adopted ascetic practices including wearing a garment made of coarse wool called "sūf".
+The term "Sufism" comes from "sūfī" meaning the person who wears "sūf".
 But in the course of time, Sufi has come to designate all Muslim believers in mystic union.